karanv-dev/karan-demoo/README.md

 # karan-demoo
-This is my first Github Repository
+This is my first Git Repository.
+Author - karan